Program-Understanding/oxide/docs/DRIFT_Tutorial.md

 2. Compares two versions with structural filtering
 3. Runs an entire version series comparison
 4. Produces summary CSV and visualization charts.

----

-## Output Files

-- `compare_all_collections.csv` — tabular summary of diff results.
-- `function_classification.png` — stacked bar chart of modified/matched/unmatched functions.
-- `file_classification.png` — stacked bar chart of file-level changes.

----

-## Notes

-- Results are cached locally for speed; reruns are fast once a diff has been computed.
-- To change the filtering rules, edit the `rules` dictionary in the plugin source.
-- Ghidra analysis must be working for function-level diffing to succeed.